shanemcw/homebridge-amazondash-MAC/README.md

 * converts the Dash button's *failed attempt* to connect to a local network on Dash button press as a HomeKit button single-press
 * does not require [modifying](https://blog.christophermullins.com/2019/12/20/rescue-your-amazon-dash-buttons/) the Dash button

-This project is a fork of jourdant's [homebridge-amazondash-ng](https://github.com/jourdant/homebridge-amazondash-ng), which is a fork of KhaosT's [homebridge-amazondash](https://github.com/KhaosT/homebridge-amazondash).

-## Purpose
-This is a fork of jourdant's [homebridge-amazondash-ng](https://github.com/jourdant/homebridge-amazondash-ng) with
+This plugin is a fork of jourdant's [homebridge-amazondash-ng](https://github.com/jourdant/homebridge-amazondash-ng) with:

 * Removal of the requirement to run Homebridge with root privileges
 * Switch to `tcpdump` from `airodump-ng`